Dismiss Modal

 The types of biopsies used to diagnose Hodgkin lymphoma include:

 • Excisional or incisional biopsy.
 This type of biopsy is most often used for Hodgkin lymphoma.
 For an excisional biopsy, the surgeon takes out the whole lymph node.
-This type of biopsy almost always gives the pathologist enough tissue to make a diagnosis.
+This type of biopsy almost always gives the pathologist enough tissue to make an accurate diagnosis.
 For an incisional biopsy, only part of a large tumor or lymph node is taken out.

 Getting your test results